kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-groups/index.md

 ]
 ```

-2. Let's assume the following server-side profile schema.
-Please note that this schema is less complex only for demonstration purposes.
+2. Let's assume we have the following server-side profile schema.
+For the sake of example, we will make it a fairly simple schema.

 ```json
 [